CloudFueled/aks-workshop/src/3.01 - Infrastructure-as-Code (bicep)/Exercise/README.md

 ## 🧭 Step-by-step: orders from the Imperial DevSecOps command

-1. Create / extend the modules

-- Define a **User Assigned Managed Identity** module in the modules folder:

-  - Use the `Microsoft.ManagedIdentity/userAssignedIdentities@2025-01-31-preview` API version
-  - Set the `location` to the same as the AKS cluster
-  - Use a unique name for the identity
-  - Create a federated credential with the following specifications:

-    - audience: `api://AzureADTokenExchange`
-    - issuer: the oidcIssuerURL from the AKS cluster
-    - subject: `system:serviceaccount:external-secrets:sa-external-secrets`

-- Extend the Azure Key Vault module in the modules folder:
+1. Create the Azure Key Vault module in the modules folder

-  - Add a roleAssignments parameter to the Key Vault module
-  - Add a resource roleAssignment that loops over the entries in the roleAssignments parameter

 2. Review and Extend the `main.bicep`